hirosystems/stacks-subnets/docs/getting-started.md

 cd scripts
 ```

-Then we'll initialize a Node.js project and install the stacks.js dependencies:
+Then we will initialize a Node.js project and install the stacks.js dependencies:

 ```sh
 npm init -y
 npm install @stacks/network @stacks/transactions
 ```

-In the generated package.json file, add the following into the json to enable
+In the generated `package.json` file, add the following into the `json` to enable
 modules:

 ```json
   "type": "module",
 ```

-To simplify our scripts, we'll define some environment variables that will be
+To simplify our scripts, we will define some environment variables that will be
 used to hold the signing keys for various subnet transactions.

 ```sh